 A Facebook Challenge is a virtual fundraising event held entirely (you guessed it) on Facebook.
 The format leverages the power of social networking through the use of Facebook ads, groups and fundraisers.
 The Facebook Challenge funnel looks a little like this:

-For the nonprofit, this means lower acquisition costs, more fundraisers and no fundraising platform costs.
+For the nonprofit, this means lower acquisition costs, more fundraisers, and a chance to meet with supporters where they already are.
 Music to your ears, right?
-If you’re impatient to get started and want to know where to begin, our guide to planning the perfect Facebook Challenge in 2022 is a good place to start, if we do say so ourselves.
+If you’re impatient to get started and want to know where to begin, our guide to planning the perfect Facebook Challenge in 2024 is a good place to start, if we do say so ourselves.